openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

   ...
 ```

-It will run on any available GPU runner.

-If, for example, a job requires a dGPU, it should use the `dgpu` label:
+If, for example, a job requires a dGPU, it should use the `dgpu` label, instead:
 ```yaml
   GPU:
     name: GPU Tests